logzio/logz-docs/_source/user-guide/distributed-tracing/topology-system_architecture.md

 ## Viewing system architecture diagrams   (--Coming SOON!--)
 The system architecture diagrams are based on all the recent spans in a trace.
 You can see the connected services in your environment in a force directed graph or in a directed acyclic graph (DAG).

-For more information, see the <a href = "https://www.jaegertracing.io/docs/1.20/features/#system-architecture" target="_blank">Jaeger system architecture documentation. </a> (external link)
+For more information, see the <a href = "https://www.jaegertracing.io/docs/1.20/features/#system-architecture" target="_blank">Jaeger system architecture documentation. </a>

 ### Viewing the force directed graph